 CAQ to Lincoln hygienist: What about canker sores?

 Kara: Canker sores are similar.
 They can happen from stress, acidic foods, and drinks, or trauma in our mouths.
-An excellent choice for treatment is to rinse with warm salt water or Listerine, and if needed, place a topical anesthetic to relieve discomfort.
-If you frequently get multiple canker sores in your mouth, you should search family dentistry near me in Lincoln and schedule an appointment for a dentist to check your mouth.
+An excellent choice for treatment is to rinse with warm salt water or Listerine.
+Likewise, if needed, place a topical anesthetic to relieve discomfort.
+If you frequently get multiple canker sores in your mouth, you should search for “family dentistry near me in Lincoln” and schedule an appointment.
+At this appointment, have a dentist check your mouth.
 In some cases, chronic canker sores are linked to vitamin deficiencies and autoimmune conditions.